jwilsson/spotify-web-api-php/docs/examples/access-token-with-pkce-flow.md

 $api = new SpotifyWebAPI\SpotifyWebAPI();

 // Fetch the saved access token from somewhere.
-A database for example.
+A session for example.
 $api->setAccessToken($accessToken);

 // It's now possible to request data about the currently authenticated user